elb5465/iOS_touristApp/Readme.md

 * [x] User can pan around a map
 * [x] User can click on flags posted on the map, bringing them to an information page
-* [x] Third tab for users top view tips in a dropdown format.
+* [x] Third tab for users to view tips in a dropdown format.

 ## Video Walkthrough